Rail inspection: Utilizing NDT methods

 The techniques mentioned above are utilized in a handful of different ways.
-The probes and transducers can be utilized on a "walking stick", on a hand pushed trolley, or in a handheld setup.
+The probes and transducers can be used on a "walking stick", on a hand-pushed trolley, or in a handheld setup.
 These devices are used when small sections of track are to be inspected or when a precise location is desired.
-Many times these detail-oriented inspection devices follow up on indications made by rail inspection cars or rail trucks.
-Handheld inspection devices are very useful for this when the track is used heavily because they can be removed relatively easily.
-However, they are considered very slow and tedious, when there are thousands of miles of track that need an inspection.
+Often, these detail-oriented inspection devices follow up on indications from rail inspection cars or rail trucks.
+Handheld inspection devices are very useful for this when the track is heavily used, as they can be removed relatively easily.
+However, they are considered very slow and tedious when inspecting thousands of miles of track.

 Rail inspection cars and HiRail trucks are the answer to today's high mileage inspection needs.
-The first rail inspection cars were created by Dr. Sperry.
+Dr. Sperry created the first rail inspection cars.
 Since then, many new models have rolled out.
 These rail inspection cars are basically their own train with inspection equipment on board.
 The probes and transducers are mounted on carriages located underneath the inspection car.
 Modern-day inspection cars now use multiple NDT methods.
 Induction and ultrasound methods can be used in rail inspection cars and operate at testing speeds of more than 30 mph.
-Increased Camera systems for detection of broken joint bars or missing bolts.
+Increased Camera systems for the detection of broken joint bars or missing bolts.
 Eddy Current systems for the detection of near-surface defects.

 There are many manufacturers of road/rail inspection trucks, otherwise known as HiRail trucks.
-These HiRail inspection cars are almost all ultrasonic testing exclusively, but there are some with the capability to perform multiple tests.
-These trucks are loaded with high-speed computers using advanced programs which recognize patterns and contain classification information.
+These HiRail inspection cars are almost all equipped exclusively for ultrasonic testing, but some can perform multiple tests.
+These trucks are loaded with high-speed computers using advanced programs that recognize patterns and contain classification information.
 The trucks are also equipped with storage space, tool cabinets, and workbenches.
 A GPS unit is used with the computer to mark new defects and locate previously marked defects.
-The Federal Railroad Administration (FRA) requires that any indications of defects need to be hand-verified immediately.
-The GPS system allows a follow-up car to find precisely where the flaw was detected by the lead vehicle.
-One advantage to the HiRail trucks is that they can work around regular rail traffic without shutting down or slowing down entire stretches of track.
+The Federal Railroad Administration (FRA) requires that any indications of defects be hand-verified immediately.
+The GPS allows a follow-up car to pinpoint exactly where the lead vehicle detected the flaw.
+One advantage of the HiRail trucks is that they can work around regular rail traffic without shutting down or slowing down entire stretches of track.
 However, because railroad management frequently orders HiRail trucks to be used to inspect tracks at speeds over 50 mph, tracks reported as having been inspected are, in fact, not inspected.
-An NTSB report on the Amtrak derailment in Oregon in 2006 documented this fact.
+An NTSB report on the 2006 Amtrak derailment in Oregon documented this fact.